svaarala/duktape/doc/json.rst

 of guaranteeing an ASCII-only result: the ``Quote()`` algorithm will encode all non-ASCII characters as-is.

-Further, the standard Ecmascript JSON interface does not escape U+007F, which is usually considered a "dangerous" character.
+Further, the standard ECMAScript JSON interface does not escape U+007F, which is usually considered a "dangerous" character.

 Buffer representation